zeldatran87/secured-finance-docs/basics/README.md

 ### 🆘 5.
 Margin Call

    1. Periodically, the Loan contract updates PV (present value) of all loans and checks the collateral coverage.
-If a borrowed loan PV goes up and therefore the collateral coverage gets below 150%, the collateral state will change from `MARGINCALL`.
+If a borrowed loan PV goes up and therefore the collateral coverage gets below 150%, the collateral state will change from `IN_USE` to `MARGINCALL`.
    2. If takers upsize collateral and the coverage gets over 150%, the state will be back to `IN_USE`.
    3. However, if takers don't respond, and the coverage gets below 125%, we consider this a credit event; therefore, the collateral state will be shifted further to `LIQUIDATION`.
 Then the automatic liquidation process will begin.
 It works as a credit support annex in traditional financial transactions.
 Market makers should acknowledge this automatic liquidation feature.